kuzzleio/kuzzle/doc/2/plugins/guides/events/plugin-events/index.md

 | `error`      | `Error`  | Error object                                  |

 ::: info
-If a hook attached to the `hook:onError` event fail, Kuzzle will trigger the `hook:onError` event only once more to prevent infinite loop.
+If a hook attached to the `hook:onError` event fail, it will not trigger another event to prevent infinite loop
 :::

 ### Example